patrickbucher/docs/agile/clean-agile.md

 if there's only a gap in space, but none in terms of culture, language, and time zone.
 Serendipituous conversation and nonverbal communication,  however, are significantly reduced in a remote setting.

+# Team Practices

+Agile's Team Practices are all about the relationships of the individual team members to one another and with the product they are building.
+Those are _Metaphor_, _Sustainable Pace_, _Collective Ownership_, and _Continuous Integration_.

+## Metaphor

+Effective communication within a team requires a common language, including a well-defined vocabulary of terms and concepts.
+Using metaphors, e.g. comparing a multi-step process with an assembly line, can improve communication both within the team and with the customer.
+Silly and bad metaphors, on the other side, can be embarassing or even insulting towards the stakeholders.

+The term _Ubiquitous Language_, coined by Eric Evans in his book _Domain-Driven Design_, very well defines what a team needs: a model of the problem domain, described by a commonly accepted vocabulary, i.e. by programmers, QA, managers, customers, users—everyone involved with the project.

+## Sustainable Pace

+Working long hours can make programmers feel proud of themselves.
+They are valuable and needed, after all, and sometimes a project is saved by working overtime.
+Unfortunately, this well intended dedication can lead to burnout, with long-term negative effects for both programmer and employer.

+Judgement is often impeded when working late at night after a full working day;
+often grave mistakes are made and bad decisions are taken at that point.

+A software project is more like a marathon than a sprint or a series of sprints, and therefor must be approached at a sustainable pace.
+If there's spare energy just before the finish line, it's ok to sprint for this last stretch.

+Developers must not comply when asked by the management to go faster.
+Working a lot of overtime is not a demonstration of dedication to the employer, but a consequence of bad planning, and often the result of manipulable developers being coerced into agreeing on unrealistic deadlines.

+Programmers should figure out how many hours of sleep they need, and make it a priority to consistently get that amount of sleep.

+## Collective Ownership

+In an Agile project, code is not owned by individuals, but collectively, i.e. by the team as a whole.
+Even though specialization is allowed and becomes a necessity as the system grows, the ability to work outside of one's speciality must be maintained.

+The need for generalization in a system grows with its code base.
+But generalization can only be achieved by developers seeing the big picture.
+With Collective Ownership, knowledge is distributed across the team, which then becomes better at communicating and making decisions.

+Teams practicing individual code ownership with strong barriers to modifying or even reading other's code often become dysfunctional.
+Finger pointing and miscommunication become rampant in such teams.
+Code solving the same problem is written multiple times rather than shared.